 We must now enter extremely speculative territory.
 One of the most thought-provoking theories of aesthetics that I have come across was proposed by a machine learning researcher named Jürgen Schmidhuber.
 He has a provocative way of summing up his theory: Interestingness is the first derivative of beauty.

 What he means is that we are not simply drawn to things that are beautiful or pleasurable.
-We are also drawn to things that are interesting: things that somehow intrigue us and capture our attention.
+We are also drawn to interesting things: things that somehow intrigue us and capture our attention.
 These things, according to Schmidhuber, entice us with the possibility of enhancing our categories of experience.
-In his framework, humans and animals are constantly seeking to understand the environment, and in order to do this, they must be drawn to the edge of what they already know.
+In his framework, humans and animals are constantly seeking to understand the environment, and to do this, they must be drawn to the edge of what they already know.

 See this crucial software comparison article: